vickertan/Rest-Time/README.md

 ## To Do List

--   Create history of out and in times
-    -   map timeList and return it in component
--   Create proper style for visualisation
+-   Create proper style for history record box
 -   Remove unused color in css